News: October, 2018

 Valenciano and Peio Zuazo.

-research, although it is expected him/her to engage in the research agenda of
+is expected him/her to engage in the research agenda of the Research

-the Research Groups.
+Groups.
 The position involves no teaching obligation.
-Duration: 1
+Duration: 1 year

 QUALIFICATIONS: The Fellowship is open to any candidate who has received a PhD in Economics in the last two years, preferably with a specialization in Game Theory, Industrial Organization, Social Choice, Experimental Economics, Behavioral Economics or Networks.